tuxiedev/stocksbeat/README.md

 Notice why we are using the `-e` flag all the time?
 Well, its just so that logs are printed on the console too.
 You can run all the commands without `-e` flag, and the logs will be stored by default in the `logs` directory.

-As data starts indexing, we can head over to some Kibana dashboards to look at what all we are collecting
+As data starts indexing, we can head over to Elasticsearch and see your data indexed there under indices matching the pattern: `stocksbeat-*`

 ## Development

+Ensure that this folder is at the following location:
+`${GOPATH}/src/github.com/tuxiedev/stocksbeat`

 ### Requirements